 2025 target: Continuous further development of our production processes in order to maintain competitiveness and achieve our climate and energy efficiency targets This target will be measured on the basis of the number of projects.
-In 2023, 84 projects addressing technology issues with the aim of reducing costs, improving efficiency or increasing capacity were planned.
-A total of 60 projects aimed at reducing emissions were implemented, including various initiatives designed to increase energy efficiency in production processes by recycling steam or replacing equipment.
-The projects reduce our annual emissions by a total of around 305,000 metric tons of CO2e.
-LANXESS as a specialty chemical player is very energy-intense company.
-Therefore, energy efficiency, meaning to steadily improve our chemical processes, is a key element to stay profitable.
-Therefore, we have not only energy efficiency trainings for our employees, but dedicated energy responsible for each business unit and a platform for exchange of best practices.
+In 2020, 75 projects concerned process technology issues with a view to reducing costs, improving efficiency or increasing capacity.
+A total of 70 projects aimed at reducing emissions were implemented, including various initiatives designed to increase energy efficiency in production processes by recycling steam or replacing equipment.
+The projects reduce our annual emissions by a total of around 35,000 metric tons of CO2e.
 Since it is not technically realistic to reduce our energy requirements to zero, we are instead looking to cover demand through renewables.
 At our Porto Feliz site in Brazil, for example, we already commissioned a highly efficient heating plant back in 2010 to generate electricity and steam using biomass such as wood scrap from sustainable forestry.
-When sourcing the latter, we make sure that no forests are cut down to meet our energy needs, and no land previously used for food production is converted.
-This renewable resource enables CO2-neutral energy generation because it emits only as much CO2 as the trees absorb during growth.
+This renewable resource enables $\rm CO_2$ -neutral energy generation because it emits only as much $\rm CO_2$ as the trees absorb during growth.
 And as part of the purchasing process at all our sites, we investigate the viability of entering into new energy supply contracts with reduced GHG emissions.

-Info box: Best practice - Processes and technologies

-"Verbund" structures: At our large networked sites, plants often transmit surplus heat to a neighboring plant, which reduces the overall demand for external heat.
+Info box: Best practice - Processes and technologies "Verbund" structures: At our large networked sites, plants often transmit surplus heat to a neighboring plant, which reduces the overall demand for external heat.
 One example at our Leverkusen site is the hydrazine hydrate plant run by Advanced Industrial Intermediates, which supplies the neighboring sulfuric acid plant with hot steam condensate.
 Using its surplus heat, this plant, in turn, produces steam, which is then fed back into the site's steam supply system.
 Digitalization: In 2020, at our phosphorous chemicals plant run by Polymer Additives in Leverkusen, we developed a new program enabling the live simulation of production processes.
 The underlying data enables us to compare theoretical steam consumption with the actual volume.
-This allowed us to reduce steam consumption by 600 kg per hour, equivalent to almost 4,000 metric tons of $CO_2$ per year - with room for further improvement.
+This allowed us to reduce steam consumption by 600 kg per hour, equivalent to almost 4,000 metric tons of CO2 per year - with room for further improvement.
 Steam plant network: In 2019, at our site in the Port of Antwerp in Belgium, we commissioned a steam plant network in partnership with other chemicals companies based there.
 This network helps us to not only save energy costs but also reduce our $CO_2e$ emissions by around 10,000 metric tons per year.
 When you consider the emission reductions achieved by all the companies in this network, the figure for total annual $CO_2e$ savings is as high as around 100,000 metric tons.

-Status 2023: Road toward climate neutrality
+Status 2020: Road toward climate neutrality